Lightning-AI/pytorch-lightning/docs/source-fabric/index.rst

    :right:
       Fabric is the fast and lightweight way to scale PyTorch models without boilerplate code which allows you to easily switch from running on CPU to GPU (Apple Silicon, CUDA, ...), TPU, multi-GPU or even multi-node training.
-      You can also leverage State-of-the-art distributed training strategies (DDP, FSDP, DeepSpeed) and mixed precision out of the box.
+      You can also leverage state-of-the-art distributed training strategies (DDP, FSDP, DeepSpeed) and mixed precision out of the box.

 .. raw:: html